stianjsu/messeption/messeption/readme.md

 #### Create Post Page

-Here you can create a new post
+Here you can create a new post that will be added to the Front Page
 <div align="left">
     <img src="../docs/images/finished/createPostPage.png" alt="Create post page" width="80%"/>
 </div>

 #### Post Page

-Here you will be able to look at a post in more detail, and review its comments.
+Here you can look at a post in more detail, and review its comments.

 You will be able to like/dislike and add comments or replies to other comments.
 <div align="left">